Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 And the literary legacy?
 Like many a Renaissance humanist, Aeneas did a bit of writing on the side – rather a lot actually – and he was named Poet Laureate at the Imperial court.
 In addition to the erotic poetry, he produced plays, a novel (also erotic) and some histories.
 But the legacy I am referring to is an autobiography called the Commentaries, written in the third person during the last years of his life, and published posthumously and pseudonymously.
 It brings to mind Winston Churchill’s observation that “history will be kind to me, because I intend to write it myself”.

-Siena Piccolomini Library
+Piccolomini Library

 The Name’s Piccolomini, Aeneas Piccolomini

 So what about the secret agenting?
 I’m glad you asked, but let us start at the beginning.
 Aeneas was born in Corsignano (later Pienza) to an ancient but somewhat impoverished Sienese family.
 It seems that the young Aeneas actually helped his father with farm work, which is not necessarily evidence of absolute poverty – in this era genteel families often owned farms, and tending vines and olive trees was considered an appropriate way for people to cultivate not just the land but philosophical thoughts.
-Whatever it tells us about Aeneas’s childhood, it is however an excuse to show some pictures of agricultural land just outside Pienza.
+Whatever it tells us about Aeneas’s childhood, it is however an excuse for me to show some pictures of agricultural land around Pienza.

 Montichiello